Skip to content

 I just finished reading an article about the health benefits of both coffee and chamomile tea.
 Yea!

-Even in the warm summer season, my husband and I enjoy our coffee and tea habit.
+Evefinishing-well-in-life-tean in the warm summer season, my husband and I enjoy our coffee and tea habit.
 There’s something relaxing about sharing the events of the day while sipping tasty tea from pretty cups with saucers.

 When my Mama was just in the early stages of dementia, we used to have coffee in the afternoon as a treat.
 It became a regular habitl we would sip our coffee and sing songs.
 I always snuck some chocolate syrup in Daddy’s coffee because he needed to gain some weight and I added a bit of sugar-free creamer to Mama’s coffee since she didn’t.

 I rejoiced to read the article, but thought that a bit of Googling might be in order to see if there were any other studies available that would confirm what I had just read.
-It turns out that there is quite a bit of information regarding these beverages.
+It turns out that there is finishing-well-in-life-coffeequite a bit of information regarding these beverages.

 More welcome news is that the coffee benefits come from both caffeinated and decaffeinated coffee.